core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ## SenML (i)PATCH

-The (i)PATCH method can be used to change the values of SenML Records, to add new Records, and to remove existing Records.
+The (i)PATCH method can be used to change the fields of SenML Records, to add new Records, and to remove existing Records.
 The names and times of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record can match at most one